emiyl/psvimgtools-frontend/README.md

-# psvimgtools-frontend

 # About
-This is a GUI Interface For Team Molecule / Yifanlu's PSVIMGTools Which is a tool that can be used to decrypt & extract PSVita Backup Files (.psvimg) Providing you knew the AID of the account that created the backup,
+This is a GUI Interface For Team Molecule / Yifanlu's PSVIMGTools Which is a tool that can be used to decrypt & extract PSVita Backup Files (.psvimg) Providing you know the AID (AccountID) of the account that created said backup

 # Requirements
 1. A PSVita on ANY Firmware (even 3.65)